zwang695/alexa-skills-list/README.md

 ## &nbsp;<img src="skills/B01DK3K7C4/skill_icon" alt="Fractals Info icon" width="36"> [Fractals Info](skills/B01DK3K7C4)

-*Alexa, ask Fractals about Level 19.*
+*Alexa, ask Fractals about Level 19*

 Which Fractal is Level 47?
-This is a quick reference to Guild Wars 2 Fractals by level, and includes the recommended agony resistance.
+This is a quick reference to Guild Wars 2 Fractals by level or  recommended agony resistance, and for Daily Fractals.

 ***